parmaja/d-sard/src/sard/README.md

     Some of usefull functions

     classes.d
-    Base classes for every thing, every thing dervied from SardObject
+    Base classes for every thing, every thing dervied from BaseObject

     objects.d
     Run time objects that can execute.